peterheinrich/ZHAW_DFF_RPI_Network_Lab_Board/README.md

 ## Project status: Proof-of-Concept (PoC) success
 ## !!!
 THIS IS JUST A PoC !!!
 Use the provided material and documentation at your own risk!
+Known problems:
+* The two SATA connectors are a little too close together.
+While two disks still barely fit, there should be more space in future version.

+# General Overview
 Welcome to the Git repository of a Raspberry Pi (Compute Module) based networking educational board.
 Its core features include:
 * Three 10/100 Ethernet ports
 * A total of 7 USB 2.0 ports: